 What are some things I need to know or do while I take Sitavig?

-- Tell all of your health care providers that you take Sitavig.
+- Tell all of your health care providers that you take Sitavig (acyclovir buccal tablets).
 This includes your doctors, nurses, pharmacists, and dentists.

 - This medicine will not cure cold sores.
-Talk with your doctor.
+If you have questions, talk with the doctor.

-- Do not give this medicine to younger children.
+- Do not give Sitavig (acyclovir buccal tablets) to younger children.
 The chance of choking may be raised.

 - Tell your doctor if you are pregnant or plan on getting pregnant.
-You will need to talk about the benefits and risks of using Sitavig while you are pregnant.
+You will need to talk about the benefits and risks of using Sitavig (acyclovir buccal tablets) while you are pregnant.